Live Webinar Utility Billing Stabilization for Tyler MUNIS - Thu, Jul 16, 12:30 PM ET

 The review focuses the work

-• HCM/payroll handoffs, timekeeping flow, and recurring exception patterns.
+• Payroll-cycle steps, timekeeping approvals, retro pay, deductions, and exception patterns.

 Short FAQ